lonce/smc-musicgen-course_II/syllabus_PART_II.md

 ## Pre-class quizzes

-Students will be required to submit a quiz on the current technology before each class.
-The quizzes will your understanding of the concepts discussed in the assigned reading.
+Students will be required to submit a quiz before each class to your understanding of the concepts discussed in the assigned readings.

 # Final Project